 Making the move

-Moving home is a big decision, and to ensure the process of moving to Bishopstoke Park is as easy as possible, Anchor has compiled the following helpful information for new purchasers.
+Choosing a retirement property is a big decision, and to ensure the process of choosing your new home and moving to Hurst Place is as easy as possible, Anchor have compiled the following helpful information for new purchasers.

-10% of the purchase price of your apartment is payable on exchange and customers will also need to budget for Stamp Duty, their own legal and moving costs.
+10% of the purchase price is payable on exchange and customers will also need to budget for Stamp Duty, their own legal and moving costs.

 £500 per year, for the first 25 years.